codingtherapist/webAccessibilityStudyGroup/README.md

 Here is the youtube video of the live info session going over all the information found in this repo: https://www.youtube.com/watch?v=ZVQiqL0HqsI&t=812s

-Signup For our [Monthly Accessibility Newsletter and Discord Access](https://docs.google.com/forms/d/e/1FAIpQLScM3ib9AARjHearBrNOo-Q3qq1rZgivxwvABecsFbmL5vpv5A/viewform) where we will let you know when we are streaming, share resources with the community, and give you a summary of all the things we learned for the month.
+Signup For our [Monthly Accessibility Newsletter and Slack Access](https://docs.google.com/forms/d/e/1FAIpQLScM3ib9AARjHearBrNOo-Q3qq1rZgivxwvABecsFbmL5vpv5A/viewform) where we will let you know when we are streaming, share resources with the community, and give you a summary of all the things we learned for the month.

 <br>
 <h2>About Our Study Group</h2>